-The introduction of the new Lexus LC luxury coupe is a milestone moment in the history of the brand, illustrating our dedication to create cars that deliver amazing experiences through exciting, emotional designs and exhilarating performance.
+The Lexus LC luxury coupe is a milestone moment in the history of the brand, illustrating our dedication to create cars that deliver amazing experiences through exciting, emotional designs and exhilarating performance.

 That’s what we feel.
 But don’t just take our word for it.
 What you read below are direct quotations from independent road tests by UK journalists.
-Their reviews cover both the LC 500 and LC 500h models and were published after the world launch in Spain and the European launch, which consisted of a grand tour from Munich, Germany, to Milan, Italy.
+Their opinions cover both the LC 500 and LC 500h models and were published after the world and European launches, as well as UK-specification cars on home soil.

 The publications are listed in alphabetical order and you can click on the bold type to be taken through to the full online review.
 Where applicable, the fraction represents the author’s score.